Master the Art of Trading

 Before strategies and indicators matter, you need to understand what price really represents: an auction between buyers and sellers with different motives, time horizons, and position sizes.

-Retail traders, institutions, market makers, hedgers, speculators, HFT desks, and long-term investors all create order flow.
-Their goals differ, which is why price often trends, pauses, spikes, traps, and reverses.
+Retail traders, institutions, market makers, hedgers, speculators, and HFT desks all create order flow.
+Their different goals is why price trends, pauses, and reverses.

 Professionals focus less on being right and more on repeatable process: trade selection, entry quality, position sizing, drawdown control, and execution consistency.